This post may contain affiliate links. Please read our disclosure policy.

 • Place the potatoes in a large pot and cover with water.
 Boil over high heat until fork tender, about 10 minutes.
 Drain and let cool.

-• Combine the mayonnaise, dill relish, dill, salt, and pepper in a large mixing bowl.
+• Cook the bacon and set aside 2 tablespoons of the bacon grease.
+Combine the mayonnaise, reserved bacon grease, dill pickle relish, dried dill, salt, and pepper in a large mixing bowl.
 Stir to combine.

-Add the potatoes, eggs, and bacon to the bowl.
+• Add the potatoes, eggs, chopped bacon, and green onions to the bowl with the dressing.
 Stir to mix well.

-• Sprinkle with green onions and stir to combine.
 Serve immediately or refrigerate until ready to serve.
-Enjoy!

 Notes